mybigday/whisper.rn/README.md

 Please re-run `npx pod-install` again.

+If you want to use `medium` or `large` model, the [Extended Virtual Addressing](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_kernel_extended-virtual-addressing) capability is recommended to enable on iOS project.

 #### Android

-If you want to use `medium` or `large` model, the [Extended Virtual Addressing](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_kernel_extended-virtual-addressing) capability is recommended to enable on iOS project.

-For Android, it's recommended to use `ndkVersion = "24.0.8215888"` (or above) in your root project build configuration for Apple Silicon Macs.
-Otherwise please follow this trobleshooting [issue](./TROUBLESHOOTING.md#android-got-build-error-unknown-host-cpu-architecture-arm64-on-apple-silicon-macs).

-Don't forget to add proguard rule if it's enabled in project (android/app/proguard-rules.pro):
+Add proguard rule if it's enabled in project (android/app/proguard-rules.pro):

 ```proguard
 # whisper.rn
 -keep class com.rnwhisper.** { *; }
 ```

+For build, it's recommended to use `ndkVersion = "24.0.8215888"` (or above) in your root project build configuration for Apple Silicon Macs.
+Otherwise please follow this trobleshooting [issue](./TROUBLESHOOTING.md#android-got-build-error-unknown-host-cpu-architecture-arm64-on-apple-silicon-macs).

 #### Expo